korosuke613/gh-slimify/README.md

 1. **Parse Workflows**: Scans `.github/workflows/*.yml` files and parses job definitions
 2. **Check Criteria**: Evaluates each job against migration criteria (Docker, services, containers)
+3. **Detect Missing Commands**: Identifies commands used in jobs that exist in `ubuntu-latest` but not in `ubuntu-slim`
-3. **Fetch Durations**: Retrieves latest job execution times from GitHub API (unless `--skip-duration` is used)
+4. **Fetch Durations**: Retrieves latest job execution times from GitHub API (unless `--skip-duration` is used)
+5. **Classify Jobs**: Separates jobs into "safe" (no warnings) and "requires attention" (has warnings) categories
-4. **Report Results**: Displays eligible jobs with file paths, line numbers, and execution durations
+6. **Report Results**: Displays eligible jobs grouped by status with:
+   - Visual indicators (✅ for safe, ⚠️ for warnings)
+   - Warning reasons in a single line
+   - Relative file paths with line numbers (clickable in most terminals)
+   - Execution durations
-5. **Auto-Fix** (optional): Updates `runs-on: ubuntu-latest` to `runs-on: ubuntu-slim` for safe jobs
+7. **Auto-Fix** (optional): Updates `runs-on: ubuntu-latest` to `runs-on: ubuntu-slim`:

-## 🔗 Links

-- **File Links**: Output includes clickable file links (e.g., `file://path/to/workflow.yml:8`) that work in VS Code, iTerm2, and other terminal emulators
-- **GitHub API**: Automatically uses your `gh` CLI authentication for API calls

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+   - By default: Only safe jobs are updated
+   - With `--force`: All eligible jobs (including those with warnings) are updated

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details.
+MIT License

-## 🙏 Acknowledgments

-- Built for the GitHub Actions community
-- Inspired by the need for cost-efficient CI/CD workflows
-- Uses [Cobra](https://github.com/spf13/cobra) for CLI functionality

----

-**Made with ❤️ for faster, cheaper CI**